pingidentity/pingdirectory-go-client/docs/SaltedMd5PasswordStorageSchemeResponse.md

 ### NewSaltedMd5PasswordStorageSchemeResponse

-`func NewSaltedMd5PasswordStorageSchemeResponse(schemas []EnumsaltedMd5PasswordStorageSchemeSchemaUrn, enabled bool, ) *SaltedMd5PasswordStorageSchemeResponse`
+`func NewSaltedMd5PasswordStorageSchemeResponse(schemas []EnumsaltedMd5PasswordStorageSchemeSchemaUrn, id string, enabled bool, ) *SaltedMd5PasswordStorageSchemeResponse`

 NewSaltedMd5PasswordStorageSchemeResponse instantiates a new SaltedMd5PasswordStorageSchemeResponse object
 This constructor will assign default values to properties that have it defined,